-Partly out of a desire to encourage and promote new short fiction in Wales, that over the past two years, with the financial help of The Rhys Davies Trust, Wales Arts Review has published a series of stories by some of the best known names in Welsh literature, as well as by some of the most promising.
-Here is Cynan Jones with Aberarth.
+Cynan Jones’ Aberarth is a part of Wales Arts Reviews’ short story anthology A Fiction Map of Wales, published out of a desire to encourage and promote new short fiction in Wales.
+It features some of the best known names in Welsh literature, as well as by some of the most promising.

 The coast from Aberarth to Aberystwyth is an erosional coast, the rocky shore platforms wear down slowly allowing waves to attack the base of the cliffs, causing cliff failure.

 West of Wales Shoreline Management Plan 2; Section 4.
 Coastal Area C